asmotor/asmotor/doc/CpuCHIP.md

 # SCHIP
 CHIP-8 and SCHIP have no officially defined mnemonics.
-ASMotor uses a set of mnemonics that is similar to other ISA's and should be easy to learn.
+ASMotor uses a set of mnemonics that is similar to other ISAs and should be easy to learn.

 ## Section alignment
 Sections are not aligned to any particular multiple.